marcusbotacin/marcusbotacin.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 You might be interested in my background and experiences, so I below present my CV.
-You can also find a [PDF version here](https://marcusbotacin.github.io/files/cv.pdf) (Last Update: 2021)
+You can also find a [PDF version here](https://marcusbotacin.github.io/files/cv.pdf) (Last Update: 2022/10)

 Announcements
 ======
+I have started a new job at [CSE@TAMU](https://engineering.tamu.edu/cse/profiles/botacin-marcus.html)

 I'm co-editing a DTRAP special issue on unconventional malware.
 Submit your best papers!
 [CFP](https://dtrap-blog.acm.org/2022/05/25/special-issue-on-memory-based-malware-and-other-unconventional-threats/) [Extended CFP](https://dtrap-blog.acm.org/2022/05/27/extended-call-for-papers/) [Mentoring Program](https://dtrap-blog.acm.org/2022/05/31/dtraps-mentoring-program/)

 Education